vatpac-technology/sops/docs/controller-skills/military.md

 Stereo Approaches are the primary procedure for fighter & strike aircraft (e.g. F18, HAWK, PC21) recovering back to airbases after operations in SUA.
 Aircraft track from specified SUA exit gates where they join the procedure, tracking along charted TACAN arcs/radials which position them for an initial and pitch or instrument approach.

 !!! info
-    Despite their name, stereo approaches can be thought of as the military equivalent of a STAR.
     Aircraft generally transition from a stereo approach onto an instrument approach or an initial and pitch.

-Stereo approaches should generally be used during high military traffic levels and nominated on the appropriate aerodrome ATIS.
+Stereo Approaches should generally be used during high military traffic levels, and nominated on the appropriate aerodrome ATIS.

-Stereo Approach charts can be found in the [RAAF TERMA](https://ais-af.airforce.gov.au/australian-aip){target=new}

 ## Formation Flights